-With an average salary of around $40,000, the average person working in career counseling should expect to make around $30,000-$50,000 a year.
-The salary will depend on whether they own a private career counseling practice or work in career counseling for a university or school.
+With an average salary of around $40,000, the average person working in career counseling may expect to make around $30,000 to $50,000 per year.
+Their salary often depends on whether they own a career counseling practice or work in career counseling for a university or school.

 Is it normal to change careers as an adult?

-Absolutely.
-In the industrialized world, the average person can expect 5-7 career changes during their working life.
+In the industrialized world, the average person can expect five to seven career changes during their working life.

 How do I know which jobs are in demand?

 To determine which jobs are in demand, you might look into websites with job postings in your area because the jobs that are in demand tend to depend heavily on your location.
 Career counseling services can also be a great place to find out what type of workers people need.

 Can career counseling help me with my resume/ cover letter?

 Yes, career counseling can help you put together high-quality resumes and cover letters.